 - Determine the qualities you want in a worker.
 Think about your business and company culture as well as your own personal values.
 What type of person fits into that persona?
 Hiring a person with the personal virtues you desire is much easier than trying to build a culture with a person who has differing values.

 Once you narrow down your search criteria, you should be able to quickly go through the candidate profiles and determine a short list of people to bring on for an interview.

 Now that you have your short list of potential candidates, you are ready to start the interviews.

 The interview is critical to ensuring that you find the right person for your specific needs.
-No one wants to waste the time, energy and money in redoing the process all over again if your new employee doesn’t work out.
-So here are a few tips to master the interview process with your remote worker and start building your productive team online.
+No one wants to waste the time, energy and money in redoing the process all over again if a new worker doesn’t work out.
+So here are a few tips to master the interview process with a remote worker so you can be more productive.

 Validate your Criteria

 Have a list of questions ready and available to confirm all of the criteria you laid out.
 If your position is highly technical, you may ask to see proof of expertise or administer your own test.
 You may choose to ask a few behavioral type questions to determine how the candidate responds to different situations.
 You could also ask to see the candidate’s online profile with examples of previous work.
 The key is to validate that the candidate is a great match for your business before you make an offer.

 If a remote worker already has experience in the virtual world, the chances are he or she is already used to the expectations that come with the territory.
 But do not make that assumption.
 Instead, be brutally honest about your expectations.
 It is far better to lay out exactly what you expect right from the beginning rather than find yourself with surprises later on.
 This goes both ways.
 Directly ask the candidate what their expectations are from you and your company.
 When it comes to finding the right remote worker, honesty is definitely the best policy.